WhiteBlacken/wordsInPara/README.md

 * self-perpetuating
 * it can be arguable stated = no doubt
 * deal with competition just as well equipped as its own.

+`2/18`
+## Do monkeys have the feeling of fairness?
+* have a reputation for slacking
+    >slack muscle
+    >slack-jawed yokel
+* develop sense of grievance
+    >resent
+    >vs grief
+* good-natured/good-mannered
+    >nice both in both appearance and temperation
+* share their food **readily** = generous
+* exchange **tokens** for goods
+* slicks of cucumber
+    >a drop of water/a piece of sea
+* induce resentment
+* righteous indignation
+* stem from = origin from
+    >stem
+* make sth. abundantly clear
+* be attentive to the instruction
+    >my dog is attentive to my instruction

+##
+* stay out of way/stay in the way
+* inconclusive
+* lobby
+* go to early grave
+* get moving to
+* pour fumes into the air
+* a prudent people would take out an insurance policy now
+* responsible stewards of the planet
+* bill/congress/senator

+##
+* formulate his revolutionary theory
+* byproduct
+* thermostat
+    >thermo
+* be susceptible to
+* regulate moods
+* harness out
+* persistent nightmare
+* seek help form a therapist
+* control its **course**

+## the degradation/degeneration/decline of formal language
+* the beat/lost Generation
+    >beatniks
+* permissive
+    >permit
+* cult of the authentic and the personal
+* seek to do
+* seek an elevated tone
+* well regarded
+* performative genre
+    >genre
+* be triumphing  over
+* spontaneity over craft
+    >craftsman/craftsmanship
+* **elaborate** speech
+* large chunks of memorized poetry
+* propose no **radical** education reforms
+* the modestly educated
+* fashion
+    >fashion accessoried
+    make or shape sth,especially with your hands